 Number Tasks Links Frequency 1 Check the events to identify routine conditions and conditions that can lead to a storage server alarm.
-For more information, see the Avaya Aura® Messaging Alarms and Events document.
+For more information, see the Avaya Aura® Messaging Events, Alarms, and Errors Reference document.
 Daily.
 2 Administer and check the user activity log.
 Use the log to investigate user activity and to resolve reported problems.
-For more information, see: Storage server logs overview on page 273 Left activity logs on page 283 Configuring a user activity log on page 283 Running an activity log report on page 284 Daily.
+For more information, see: Storage server logs overview on page 273.
+User activity logs on page 283.
+Configuring a user activity log on page 283.
+Running an activity log report on page 284.
+Daily.
 3 Check the alarm log.
 The log displays active alarms and resolved alarms.
-Storage server logs overview on page 273 Viewing the alarm logs on page 276 Daily.
+For more information, see: • Storage server logs overview on page 273.
+Daily.
+Viewing the alarm logs on page 276.

 Number Tasks Links Frequency 4 Check the administration log.
 For more information, see: Daily.
-Use the log to review and investigate administrative entries that you can solve.
-Storage server logs overview on page 273 Solve.
-Viewing the administration history log on page 273 Viewing the administrators log on page 275 5 Check the backup log.
+Use the log to review and investigate administrative entries that you can Storage server logs overview on page 273. solve.
+Viewing the administration history log on page 273.
+Viewing the administrators log on page 275.
+5 Check the backup log.
 For more information, see: Daily.
 Use the log to identify errors that occurred during the backup.
-Viewing backup history on page 243 Viewing backup logs on page 243 6 Reset the local user password if the user forgets the user password.
+Viewing backup history on page 243.
+Viewing backup logs on page 243.
+6 Reset the local user password if the user forgets the user password.
 For more information, see Resetting the voice mailbox password on page 170.
 As necessary.
 7 Unlock a voice mailbox account.
 For more information, see: As necessary.
-Messaging automatically locks the system when the user fails to enter proper login credentials after a certain number of consecutive failed attempts.
-Unlocking the voice mailbox account on page 170 Viewing the locked out users report on page 304 The Consecutive Invalid Attempts field on the System Administration webpage determines the number of allowable consecutive failed attempts.
+Messaging automatically locks the Unlocking the voice mailbox system when the user fails to enter proper login credentials after a account on page 170. certain number of consecutive failed attempts.
+Viewing the locked out users report on page 304.
+The Consecutive Invalid Attempts field on the System Administration webpage determines the number of allowable consecutive failed attempts.
 The user cannot access the system until an administrator unlocks the user mailbox.
 Before you unlock a user mailbox, investigate why the system locked the mailbox.
 8 Reboot the storage server.
 For more information see, Shutting down the server on page 398.
+As necessary or once a year.
 9 Check the Linux system clock.
 For more information, see Verifying the system clock on page 42.
 Monthly and when a daylight-saving time change occurs.
 10 Add, delete, or change local users to maintain user profiles that reflect current needs and staffing.
 For more information about how to manage local users, see: As necessary.
-Adding users on page 156
+Adding users on page 156.